Futurama: Into the Wild Green Yonder

-Futurama: Into the Wild Green Yonder is a 2009 American direct-to-video adult animated science fiction comedy-adventure film based on the animated series Futurama, and the fourth and final of the direct-to-DVD films that make up the show's fifth season.
+Futurama: Into the Wild Green Yonder is a 2009 American direct-to-video adult animated science fiction action comedy-adventure film based on the animated series Futurama, and the fourth and final of the direct-to-DVD films that make up the show's fifth season.
 The film was written by Ken Keeler, based on a story by Keeler and David X. Cohen, and directed by Peter Avanzino.
 Guest stars include Phil Hendrie, Penn Jillette (credited with Teller), Snoop Dogg, and Seth MacFarlane, who sings the theme song.
 In the movie, Leela becomes an outlaw when she and a group of ecologically-minded feminists attempt to save an asteroid of primitive life forms and the Violet Dwarf star from being destroyed, while Fry joins a secret society and attempts to stop a mysterious species known as the "Dark Ones" from destroying all life in the universe.
 The title itself is a reference to the U.S. Air Force Song, the main chorus of which describes reaching "Into the wild blue yonder".

 The DVD and Blu-ray were released by 20th Century Fox Home Entertainment on February 23, 2009, while the film itself premiered on February 6, 2009, at New York Comic Con.
 It made its broadcast premiere on Comedy Central on August 30, 2009.
 The film and its predecessors together comprise season five of Futurama, with each film being separated into four episodes of the broadcast season.
 It won the 2009 Annie Award for Best Home Entertainment Production, and 20th Century Fox and Comedy Central cited sales of Into the Wild Green Yonder and the other Futurama direct-to-DVD movies as one reason Comedy Central decided to renew the Futurama television series in 2009.

 Plot

 The Planet Express crew visits Amy's parents, Leo and Inez, who are destroying the "old" Mars Vegas and constructing a more extravagant one.
 A group of eco-feminists led by Frida Waterfall protests the destruction of the environment, leading to an accident that leaves Frida's necklace lodged inside Fry's brain.
-The destruction upsets Leela, but Leo has bribed Professor Farnsworth to rubber-stamp the project.
 Leela saves a Martian muck leech, the last of its species, from the site.
 In New Mars Vegas, Fry starts panicking when he cannot stop hearing the thoughts of everyone around him.
 He meets Hutch, a transient who gives Fry a tinfoil hat to keep others' thoughts out of his head.

 Leo reveals plans to build the Universe's largest miniature golf course, destroying 12% of the Milky Way in the process.
 Farnsworth and the crew survey the site, finding an asteroid in a violet dwarf star system teeming with primordial life.
 Nevertheless, Farnsworth approves Leo's project.
-Disgusted, Leela joins the eco-feminists, who sabotage the project.
+Disgusted, Leela joins the eco-feminists to sabotage the project.